 -

-Eat a healthy diet, stay active, and get plenty of sleep.
+Stay active.
 If your doctor says it’s okay, try to get 150 minutes or more of moderate exercise each week.
+Explore the mental health benefits of exercise and how physical activity can ease the symptoms of depression and anxiety.